kivox/notes/src/site/notes/Computer Science/Databases/Revision.md

 			- A simple way to prevent this is to lock the file whenever a record is being modified by any user, so that no other user can save data.
 				- This prevents records from being overwritten incorrectly, but allows only one record to be processed at a time, locking out other users who need to edit records at the same time.
 	- Redundancy
 		- Data redundancy often refers to having the same data stored multiple times.
 This is useful in case of corruption and dataloss, but in terms of databases it makes them worse at what they do, you would have to update all occurances of data, to update that piece of data.
-It takes up more storage, it works against the rules of Normalisation
+It takes up more storage, it works against the rules of the normal forms.
-		- However, Data Redundancy has another meaning aswell, keeping a backup of data incase of an unlikely occurance such as dataloss.
+		- It is advised to avoid data redundancy within relational databases, however, Data Redundancy has another meaning aswell, keeping a backup of data incase of an unlikely occurance such as dataloss.

 Create a Database
 ```sql